co9olguy/getting-cleaning-data-project/README.md

-Repository for the course project of the Coursera course "Getting and Cleaning Data"
+Course project for the Coursera course "Getting and Cleaning Data"
 =============================

 ## Repository contents: